chen-lin/lawic/README.md

 ### Examples

 The dataset for Ref.
-[1] is provided in the folder _examples/largeu/_, and all the Figs. 3-8 can be generated using the script *examples/fix_p0_largeu.py*.
-The figures are saved in the _examples/figs/_ folder
+[1] is provided in the folder _examples/largeu/_, and the Figs. 3-8 in the paper can be generated using the script *examples/fix_p0_largeu.py*.
+The figures are saved in the folder _examples/figs/_.

 ### References